Taylorism is the Undead Philosophy of Management And It Haunts Us

 Every modern management theory attacks Frederick Winslow Taylor, yet his assumptions still run most large enterprises.

 Modern leadership theory is an open rebellion against Frederick Winslow Taylor.
 So why does he still run your company?
-If you walk into a modern boardroom, you will hear the language of the future: “learning organisations,” “psychological safety,” “empowerment.”
-But if you look at what leaders actually do, how they budget, plan, restructure, and measure performance, you will see the ghost of a man who died in 1915.
+Walk into a boardroom and you will hear the language of the future: learning organisations, psychological safety, self-organising teams.
+Watch what the leaders actually do, how they budget, plan, restructure and measure, and you will see the ghost of a man who died in 1915.

-The thinkers in this series, from Stacey to Deming to Weick, reveal a fundamental tension.
-Almost every modern theory of transformation is an explicit attack on the Scientific Management principles Taylor established.
-Yet Taylorism remains the default operating system of most large enterprises, because it offers something that modern theories refuse to give: the illusion of control.
-Taylor’s work must be understood in its industrial context; he was an engineer solving physical production problems, not designing knowledge work systems.
-His methods genuinely improved conditions for some workers, and his insistence that management be studied systematically was revolutionary.
-But the principles he established have outlived their context, and their persistence is the single greatest structural barrier to the kind of learning this series describes.
+Almost every modern theory of transformation attacks the scientific management Taylor established.
+Taylorism runs most large enterprises anyway, because it offers what the modern theories refuse to give, which is the feeling of control.
+Taylor deserves his context.
+He was an engineer solving problems on a factory floor, not designing knowledge work, his methods genuinely improved conditions for some workers, and his insistence that managers study their own work systematically was revolutionary.
+His principles have outlived the floor they were built for.
+Those principles are now the single greatest structural barrier to the learning this series describes.

 1. The Separation of Thinking from Doing

-This survives today in the belief that transformation can be “designed” by a strategy team and “rolled out” to the organisation.
-It survives in the assumption that the people closest to the work lack the analytical tools to determine how that work should change.
-It survives, most insidiously, in every governance framework that specifies the method rather than the outcome.
+That split survives in the belief that a strategy team can design a transformation and roll it out to everybody else.
+It survives in the assumption that the people closest to the work lack the tools to judge how the work should change.
+It survives most quietly in every governance framework that specifies the method rather than the outcome.

-Drucker spent his career arguing against this separation.
-His central insight, that the knowledge worker must define the task before they can do it, is a direct repudiation of Taylor’s core principle.
-When you separate thinking from doing in knowledge work, you get specifications written by people who do not understand the domain and implementations built by people who were never asked what the real problem is.
-Mintzberg’s potter at the wheel is the anti-Taylor: a craftsperson for whom formulation and implementation are inseparable, because the act of shaping the clay generates the information that determines what the final product will be.
+Drucker spent his career arguing against the split.
+Knowledge workers must define the task before they can do it, which repudiates Taylor’s core principle directly.
+Separate thinking from doing in knowledge work and you get specifications written by people who do not know the domain, built by people nobody asked what the real problem was.
+Mintzberg’s potter at the wheel is the anti-Taylor.
+Formulation and implementation are one act for her, because shaping the clay is what tells her what the pot will be.

-Bateson’s learning levels reveal the epistemological damage.
-Taylor’s framework can only produce Learning I: correction of errors within a fixed frame determined by management.
-Learning II, questioning the frame itself, is structurally impossible because the workers are not permitted to question and the managers are too far from the material to know what questions to ask.
-The separation does not just reduce efficiency.
-It eliminates the capacity for the frame-questioning that transformation demands.
-Deming saw this with clarity: his twelfth point, “remove barriers to pride of workmanship,” is a direct instruction to undo Taylor’s division.
+Bateson shows the damage this does to knowing itself.
+Taylor’s framework can only produce Learning I, which corrects errors inside a frame that management has already fixed.
+Learning II questions the frame, and it is structurally impossible here, because the workers may not question and the managers stand too far from the material to know which questions matter.
+The split does more than slow the work down.
+It removes the capacity to question the frame, which is the capacity transformation runs on.
+Deming saw it plainly.
+His twelfth point, remove barriers to pride of workmanship, instructs you to undo Taylor’s division.
 People want to do good work.
-Systems that specify, monitor, and restrict prevent them from doing so.
+Systems that specify, monitor and restrict stop them.

 2. The Machine Metaphor: Parts and Wholes

-Taylor viewed the organisation as a machine composed of independent parts.
-Optimise each part, the worker, the department, and you optimise the whole.
-Efficiency is the primary metric.
-If a person or a machine is idle, that is waste.
-Maximise utilisation.
+Taylor saw the organisation as a machine of independent parts.
+Tune each part, the worker and the department, and the whole runs better.
+Idle time is waste.
+Keep everybody busy.

-This logic persists wherever “resource efficiency” metrics are applied: ensuring every developer is 100% utilised, every department meets its individual KPIs, every sprint is fully loaded.
+That logic survives wherever resource efficiency is measured: every developer fully allocated, every department hitting its own targets, every sprint packed.
 Deming demolished the assumption.
-Optimising the parts sub-optimises the whole.
-Collaboration requires departments to sometimes sacrifice their own efficiency for the good of the system.
-His ninth point, “break down barriers between departments,” is a systems insight: functional optimisation at the departmental level creates queues, handoffs, and rework that degrade the performance of the whole.
-A development organisation where every engineer is 100% allocated is almost certainly an organisation drowning in context-switching and lead time.
+Tuning the parts damages the whole.
+Collaboration requires departments to give up their own efficiency for the good of the system, and his ninth point, break down barriers between departments, is the systems insight that follows.
+Tune one function and you create the queues, handoffs and rework that slow every other function down.
+An engineering organisation where every engineer is fully allocated is almost certainly drowning in context-switching and lead time.

-Stacey extends this beyond the mechanical.
-Organisations are not machines with parts; they are patterns of interaction between people.
-You cannot optimise a conversation.
-You can create conditions in which better conversations are more likely, but the attempt to specify and control interactions, which is what governance frameworks and RACI matrices attempt, produces the appearance of coordination while destroying the informal mutual adjustment that actually makes organisations work.
-Peters expressed the same insight: rational-analytic management, the obsession with measurement and procedure, kills the human energy that is the actual source of organisational performance.
+Stacey takes this past the mechanical.
+Organisations are not machines with parts.
+An organisation is a pattern of interaction between people, and you cannot tune a conversation.
+You can create conditions in which better conversations happen more often.
+Specify and control the interactions instead, which is what governance frameworks and responsibility matrices do, and you get the appearance of coordination while destroying the informal adjustment that actually makes the place work.
+Peters said the same about rational-analytic management.
+The obsession with measurement and procedure kills the human energy that produces the performance.

-The machine metaphor is an Interaction lever failure.
-It determines how parts relate: as mechanical linkages to be optimised, rather than as living connections from which meaning and capability emerge.
-Every structure in this series that obstructs learning, from the governance framework that prevents experimentation to the reporting line that filters information, is a Taylorist structure: designed to control the interaction rather than enable it.
+The machine metaphor decides how the parts relate to each other.
+It makes them mechanical linkages to be tuned rather than living connections from which capability emerges.
+Every structure in this series that obstructs learning is a Taylorist structure, from the governance framework that prevents an experiment to the reporting line that filters what travels upward.
+Each was designed to control an interaction rather than enable one.

 3. The Illusion of Predictability

-Taylor believed that with enough data, the future could be predicted and controlled.
+Taylor believed that enough data would let you predict and control the future.
 Management is a science of cause and effect.
-You create a plan.
+Make a plan.
 Execute the plan.
-If the plan fails, it is a failure of execution: the workers did not follow the instructions.
+If the plan fails, the workers failed to follow instructions.

-This drives the addiction to three-year roadmaps and milestone-based governance in environments that are genuinely unpredictable.
-Weick demonstrated that action precedes understanding: we do not plan and then act; we act and then make sense of what happened.
-The roadmap is not wrong because it is inaccurate.
-It is wrong because it assumes a kind of foreknowledge that does not exist in complex domains.
+This drives the addiction to three-year roadmaps and milestone governance in environments nobody can forecast.
+Weick showed that action comes before understanding.
+We do not plan and then act.
+We act, and then we make sense of what happened.
+The roadmap is not wrong because its dates are wrong.
+It is wrong because it assumes a foreknowledge that complex domains do not contain.

-Heifetz distinguishes between technical problems, where the knowledge to solve them exists and needs only to be applied, and adaptive challenges, where the problem is unclear and the people with the problem must do the learning.
-Taylor’s entire framework assumes all problems are technical.
+Heifetz separates technical problems, where somebody already knows the answer and only has to apply it, from adaptive challenges, where the problem is unclear and the people who have it must do the learning.
+Taylor assumed every problem was technical.
 AI transformation is adaptive.
-Treating it as technical, designing the solution and rolling it out, is the most common and most expensive error in enterprise AI adoption.
-Kahneman explains why the illusion persists: System 1 reaches for the feeling of control before System 2 has time to point out that the control is illusory.
+Designing the solution and rolling it out is the commonest and most expensive error in enterprise AI adoption.
+Kahneman explains why the illusion holds.
+System 1 reaches for the feeling of control before System 2 gets the chance to say the control is not real.

 4. The Motivation Myth

-Deci and Ryan provide the most direct rebuttal.
-External incentives of the kind Taylor prescribed do not merely fail to produce intrinsic motivation; they actively destroy it.
-People need autonomy, competence, and relatedness.
-Taylorist management attacks all three: it eliminates autonomy by specifying the method, it destroys competence by deskilling the work, and it severs relatedness by reducing workers to interchangeable units measured against individual targets.
+Deci and Ryan rebut this most directly.
+External incentives of the kind Taylor prescribed do not merely fail to create motivation.
+They destroy the motivation already there.
+People need autonomy, competence and relatedness, and Taylorist management attacks all three.
+It removes autonomy by specifying the method, it removes competence by deskilling the work, and it removes relatedness by reducing workers to interchangeable units measured one by one.

-Seligman explains the long-term consequence.
-The passivity that Taylor attributed to “soldiering,” and that modern managers attribute to “change fatigue,” is often learned helplessness: the rational decision to conserve effort in a system that has repeatedly demonstrated that effort does not matter.
-Dweck connects this to beliefs about ability.
-In a fixed mindset culture, the one that Taylorist measurement systems inevitably create by ranking and rating, people learn to protect their reputation for competence rather than take risks.
-The result is the very “soldiering” Taylor diagnosed, but the cause is the opposite of what he assumed.
+Seligman explains what that produces over years.
+The passivity Taylor called soldiering, and that modern managers call change fatigue, is often learned helplessness: a rational decision to conserve effort in a system that has repeatedly shown effort does not matter.
+Dweck connects it to what people believe about ability.
+In the fixed mindset culture that ranking and rating create, people protect their reputation for competence rather than take a risk.
+You get exactly the soldiering Taylor diagnosed, from the opposite cause.
 People are not holding back out of laziness.
-They are holding back because the measurement system has taught them that visible failure is punished and safe mediocrity is rewarded.
+They are holding back because the measurement system taught them that visible failure is punished and safe mediocrity is not.

 5. Why We Cannot Escape

-If Taylorism is so universally attacked, why does it persist?
-Stacey provides the most penetrating answer: anxiety.
-Taylorism offers leaders a seduction: if you measure enough, plan enough, and control enough, you will be safe.
-It turns the terrifying complex world, where you genuinely do not know what will happen, into a merely complicated world, where you just need experts and a roadmap.
+If everyone attacks Taylorism, why does it persist?
+Stacey answers with anxiety.
+Taylorism offers leaders safety: measure enough, plan enough, control enough, and you are safe.
+It turns a complex world, where you genuinely do not know what will happen, into a merely complicated one where you need experts and a roadmap.

-Bourdieu explains the mechanism of persistence.
-Taylorist assumptions are not conscious beliefs that managers could discard if presented with better evidence.
-They are habitus: embodied dispositions formed by decades of professional experience in Taylorist environments.
-Managers who were themselves managed through measurement and control default to measurement and control when anxious, not because they have chosen Taylorism but because their hands produce it automatically.
-Even organisations that formally reject Taylor reproduce his logic unconsciously, because the practical consciousness of their managers was formed in Taylorist conditions.
+Bourdieu explains how the persistence works.
+Taylorist assumptions are not conscious beliefs a manager could drop on better evidence.
+They are habitus, laid down in the body over decades of working that way, and a manager cannot simply decide to stop having them.
+Managers who were themselves managed by measurement and control reach for measurement and control when anxious.
+They did not choose Taylorism.
+Their hands produce it.
+Organisations that formally reject Taylor reproduce his logic anyway, because their managers were formed in his conditions.

-To move beyond Taylorism, a leader must accept a proposition Taylor would have found incomprehensible: you are not the designer of the machine.
-You are a participant in a system you do not fully control, whose outcomes you cannot predict, and whose people are not resources to be optimised but agents whose knowledge, motivation, and creativity are the only materials from which transformation can be built.
+To move past Taylorism a leader must accept a proposition Taylor would have found incomprehensible.
+You are not the designer of the machine.
+You are a participant in a system you do not fully control, whose outcomes you cannot predict, and whose people are not resources to be allocated but agents whose knowledge, motivation and creativity are the only materials transformation can be built from.

 (An Organisational Prompt is something you can do now....)